6 Best Hardware Wallets for 2024: Top Crypto Wallets Reviewed!

 Image via NGRAVE

-While this is the most secure crypto wallet available, the ZERO actually does something even more impressive than just state-of-the-art security and a brilliant user experience.
+While this is the most secure and best air gapped crypto wallet available, the ZERO actually does something even more impressive than just state-of-the-art security and a brilliant user experience.
 The NGRAVE team have worked in close collaboration with a world-leading institution in nanotechnology, the Interuniversity Microelectronics Centre (IMEC), along with a research group for applied cryptography, The Computer Security and Industrial Cryptography (COSIC) to ensure high-security standards, but is was their work with Jean-Jacques Quisquater that really turned heads.

 Jean-Jacques is one of the most well-respected cryptographers in history.
 He was actually cited as the #2 reference in Satoshi's original Bitcoin Whitepaper and teaches as a professor of cryptography.
 Jean-Jacques, along with the NGRAVE team have created something truly revolutionary in private key generation, recovery, and security, and created what they refer to as the "Perfect Key".
 The Perfect Key along with the NGRAVE GRAPHENE make up the first ever recoverable recovery phrase without exposure to third-party risk, and is the only wallet in the world that avoids recovery phrase interception risk from third parties or wallet manufacturers.